 For us, virtual exchange is not meant to replace study abroad; instead, it complements traditional study abroad and provides all students broader access to global experiences, making international education more equitable.
 Virtual exchange also offers faculty the opportunities to collaborate more closely with international counterparts.
-For instance, our Director of Faculty Professional Development, with his counterpart at a partner institution in UK, has designed a 4-hour virtual faculty development event to discuss “What We Mean When We Say Global Education.”
+For instance, our Director of Faculty Professional Development, with his counterpart at a partner institution in UK, has designed a four-hour virtual faculty development event to discuss “What We Mean When We Say Global Education.”

 As you consider creating the perfect virtual exchange for your campus, I recommend reviewing your campus’ global learning mission and identifying areas where virtual exchange can help blaze a new trail for the long-desired but overdue ambitions, such as having ALL students obtain meaningful international experiences.
 One valuable reference is the Virtual Exchange Guide for Senior International Officers issued by the Initiative.
 You should also engage with institutions that have already pioneered this exciting endeavor.
 This can make starting virtual exchange a bit easier and can broaden an existing program’s institutional reach and global programming, not only impacting students and faculty but also staff and alumni.

 Virtual exchange not only builds marketable global competencies and deepens participants’ understanding of and ability to engage with those from other backgrounds, but also helps create equity by broadening access to global education for students and faculty who otherwise would be unable to travel internationally.
 Most importantly, virtual exchange reveals global opportunities you may have never imagined!